WorstClassic/fizz-buzz/README.md

 # Fizz Buzz Code Challenge

+### Installation
+This installation guide assumes that the user has already made a copy of the [git](https://git-scm.com/) repository and installed [node package manager (npm)](https://www.npmjs.com/).
+Once the desired branch has been pulled down, the user should
+>`npm install`

+  To install the dependencies.

 This simple webpage was built in response to a coding challenge.
 Although it has some obvious omissions (almost no styling) it is designed to make addressing those omissions easy.
-The design
+The design leaves space for/"mocks" an API call in the RemoteDataService.
+And, while the applications are rudimentary, the components attempt to be re-usable and demonstrate some rough understanding of being driven by API calls.
+It should be easy to imagine mocking up a more RESTful/HATEOAS design by moving [src/Constants/Path](./src/Constants/Path.js) data into the [RemoteDataService](./src/RemoteDataService/RemoteDataService.js).

+There are also stray console logs in [FizzBuzzEntryList.js](./src/FizzBuzzEntryList/FizzBuzzEntryList.js)

 It should have a compelling automated test suite, which generates that coveted 100% line coverage report.
+This coverage report can be generated using the
+> `npm run test -- --coverage`

+command.
+The coverage report should be written into a [coverage file](./coverage/lcov-report/index.html).

 ## Notes on Building